SamA-22/Team-01/README.md

  The aim of our project is to sell high quality clothing to our consumers through a user friendly website that is easy to navigate through the use of many features.
 An example of these features are:

  - Navigation bar so that the website is easy manuvered.
- -Baskett, so that users can add and remove items they would like to purchase.
+ - Baskett, so that users can add and remove items they would like to purchase.

  ## What Tools We Used to Add These Features in Our Code